-Bleeding following egg retrieval is considered dam makkah (blood from a wound), but you should have a bedikah on the last day of your shivah neki'im.
+Egg retrieval typically takes place on day twelve or thirteen of the cycle, and thus often falls out during the clean days.
+Bleeding following egg retrieval is considered dam makkah (blood from a wound), but you do need an acceptable bedikah on the last day of your shivah neki’im.

 This internet service does not preclude, override or replace the psak of any rabbinical authority.
 It is the responsibility of the questioner to inform us of any previous consultation or ruling.
 As even slight variation in circumstances may have Halachic consequences, views expressed concerning one case may not be applied to other, seemingly similar cases.
 All health and health-related information contained within Nishmat's Women's Health & Halacha Web site is intended to be general in nature and should not be used as a substitute for consulting with your health care professional.
 The advice is intended to offer a basis for individuals to discuss their medical condition with their health care provider but not individual advice.
 Although every effort is made to ensure that the material within Nishmat's Women's Health & Halacha Web site is accurate and timely, it is provided for the convenience of the Web site user but should not be considered official.
 Advice for actual medical practice should be obtained from a licensed health care professional.

 For further questions or comments: